elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 # Main takeaways:

+1. Top Reasons for Churn:

-1. The main churn reasons are competitors offering better devices, better deals and the attitude of the support person.
-We need to be more competitive and might need to either train the support team or conduct a survey to measure each support agent's performance.
+The main reasons for customer churn are competitors offering better devices, better deals, and issues with support staff attitudes.
+To remain competitive, we should focus on improving our offerings and consider training our support team or conducting a survey to assess individual performance.
+2. Customer Age Groups:

-2. Customers aged 55 or higher, are the biggest portion of customers with both the highest total and mean spend.
+Customers aged 55 and above make up the largest portion of both total and average spend, indicating their significant value to the business.

-3. Customers aged 18 to 24 have the second highest total spend but are the lowest in population.
-We might try and increase the number of this population by providing offers this age group might be interested in such as free internet for TikTok.
+The 18 to 24 age group, despite having the second-highest total spend, has the smallest population.
+To attract more of this demographic, we could offer tailored promotions, such as free internet for TikTok users.

+3. Marital Status:

-4. Married customers brought more revenue on average for this quarter despite having a slightly less population in the mix.
-We might try to increase the number of married people by providing offers such as a family phone plan.
-We might be able to attract the group aged 18 to 24.
+Married customers generate higher revenue on average, despite having a slightly smaller population.
+To target this group and potentially attract younger customers, we could introduce offers like family phone plans, which may appeal to both married individuals and the 18 to 24 age group.
+4. Customer Tenure:

-5. In terms of tenure, less than one year seems to be the most popular.
-Unfortunately, it has the lowest mean spend.
-The highest mean spend belongs to customers who stayed five to six years.
-Making long term contracts more appealing could help both increase revenue and customer retention.
+Customers with less than one year of tenure represent the largest group, but they also have the lowest average spend.
+On the other hand, customers who have been with us for five to six years have the highest average spend.
+Making long-term contracts more attractive could help increase both customer retention and overall revenue.